planetfederal/sdk-apps/README.md

 # Linking to a github directory of the sdk
 Go to the directory of your sdk git checkout and type:

+    npm run release
+    cd release
     npm link

-Go to the node_modules/react directory of that git checkout and type:
+Go to the node_modules/react directory of the release subdirectory and type:

     npm link

-Go to the node_modules/openlayers directory of that git checkout and type:
+Go to the node_modules/openlayers directory of the release subdirectory and type:

     npm link